 To collectively resolve the cybersecurity talent shortage, it can be helpful to understand why it exists in the first place.

-- Insufficient educational programs - In many parts of the world, cybersecurity is a component of technically-focused college-level IT programs—and is treated as a skill-based course individuals can take after they earn their degree.
-In some jurisdictions, you can obtain a standalone certification in cybersecurity, but it’s not considered a university program.
+- Insufficient educational programmes - In many parts of the world, cybersecurity is a component of technically-focussed college-level IT programmes—and is treated as a skill-based course individuals can take after they earn their degree.
+In some jurisdictions, you can obtain a standalone certification in cybersecurity, but it’s not considered a university programme.

 - Working conditions - In some jurisdictions, cybersecurity has a reputation for being a low-paying job with long hours and few opportunities for career advancement.
 In a recent Deloitte survey, 27% of respondents acknowledged that the cybersecurity profession lacks clearly defined career paths, 23% said they lacked learning and development opportunities, and 30% felt compensation and incentive plans weren’t keeping pace with the market

-- Gender inequality - Like many Science, Technology, Engineering, and Math (STEM) workforces, cybersecurity is predominantly male dominated, resulting in a self-perpetuating gender gap.
-Due to gender inequality in the field, many women drop out of STEM programs before ever entering the job market.
+- Gender inequality - Like many Science, Technology, Engineering and Math (STEM) workforces, cybersecurity is predominantly male dominated, resulting in a self-perpetuating gender gap.
+Due to gender inequality in the field, many women drop out of STEM programmes before ever entering the job market.

 Closing the gap

-While many organizations across the globe are grappling to find adequate cybersecurity talent, a small fraction are beginning to differentiate themselves in the marketplace.
+While many organisations across the globe are grappling to find adequate cybersecurity talent, a small fraction are beginning to differentiate themselves in the marketplace.

 - Broaden your horizons - Successful cybersecurity teams are strengthened when team members have diverse disciplinary backgrounds.
 As such, it makes sense to broaden recruitment efforts and introduce cybersecurity to individuals who may not view it as a traditional career option.

-- Explore new geographies - While some major cities struggle with talent shortages—particularly where large banking centers, technology hubs, and public sector organizations are located—there are countless smaller cities that have a wealth of idle talent.
-By building capability in smaller suburban areas, organizations may find they have the pick of a wider talent pool.
+- Explore new geographies - While some major cities struggle with talent shortages—particularly where large banking centres, technology hubs and public sector organisations are located—there are countless smaller cities that have a wealth of idle talent.
+By building capability in smaller suburban areas, organisations may find they have the pick of a wider talent pool.

 How Deloitte attracts top cybersecurity talent

-- Internship programs and sponsorships - In Australia, Deloitte partnered with the state government to sponsor a cyber academy.
-Through this program, the government subsidizes approximately 40 university students each year to work with Deloitte and our clients and acquire valuable hands-on cybersecurity experience.
+- Internship programmes and sponsorships - In Australia, Deloitte partnered with the state government to sponsor a cyber academy.
+Through this programme, the government subsidises approximately 40 university students each year to work with Deloitte and our clients and acquire valuable hands-on cybersecurity experience.

 - Professional training bootcamps - The Deloitte office in Brazil recently completed its second cybersecurity bootcamp.
-Through this program, Deloitte Brazil provides cybersecurity training to a few hundred professionals.
+Through this programme, Deloitte Brazil provides cybersecurity training to a few hundred professionals.

 The path forward

-Finding cybersecurity talent is challenging for many organizations right now—but, contrary to popular belief, the problem isn’t only a talent shortage.
-Rather, it’s how organizations approach the talent search and how they’re defining the ideal cybersecurity job candidate.
+Finding cybersecurity talent is challenging for many organisations right now—but, contrary to popular belief, the problem isn’t only a talent shortage.
+Rather, it’s how organisations approach the talent search and how they’re defining the ideal cybersecurity job candidate.